Begonia Care Tips

 Water: Keep soil evenly moist, not soggy.
 Allow top inch of soil to dry between waterings.

-Humidity: If relative humidity drops below 40%, use a room humidifier or keep pot on a tray of wet pebbles to increase humidity.
+Humidity: If relative humidity drops below 40%, use a cool-mist room humidifier or keep pot on a tray of wet pebbles to increase humidity.
+Don't mist begonias because their soft leaves are prone to mildew.

 Soil: Peat-based soilless mix such as African violet potting mix works well.
-Use a pot with drainage holes.
+Use a pot with drainage holes to prevent soggy potting medium.

-Fertilizer: Feed every 3 weeks with a high-phosphorus fertilizer diluted by half while plant is blooming.
+Fertilizer: Begonias like a steady diet of fertilizer while they are growing and blooming.
+Feed plants every 3 weeks with a high-phosphorus liquid fertilizer diluted by half.

 Propagation: Take 3-4 in (7-10 cm) stem tip cuttings at the beginning of the growing season and root in fresh potting mix.